enioka-Haute-Couture/enioka_scan/docs/quickstart.md

 }
 ```

-Depending on your scanning devices, this single dependency may be enough.
-For some devices, other
+To use the smartphone's camera as a scanner, this single dependency is enough.
+To use others devices,
 dependencies are required, you can check the
 [library dependencies and compatibility matrix](dependencies.md) for a detailed overview.